tadesouaiaia/bridgePRS-website/docs/index.md

 [//]: # (![Screenshot](img/bridge_logo3.png)

-BridgePRS is a Bayesian-ridge (Bridge) method that "bridges" the PRS between two populations of different ancestry, developed to tackle the "PRS Portability Problem".
+BridgePRSx is a Bayesian-ridge (Bridge) method that "bridges" the PRS between two populations of different ancestry, developed to tackle the "PRS Portability Problem".
 The PRS portability problem causes lower PRS accuracy in target populations which were not included in the GWAS summary statistics base populations used to estimate the PRS.
 This is because of differences in linkage disequilibrium
 (LD), differences in allele frequency driven by genetic drift and